Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

         3. Test that the source sum equals the destination sum.
         4. Check that there is at least one source with that asset ID.

-TODO: how to update UTXO:
-1. throw out visited input.output_ids from UTXO set.
-2. insert visited output.ids (mentioned in tx) to UTXO set.

 TODO: factor out min/maxtime to avoid breaking hashes.